ros-geographic-info/open_street_map/README.rst

   ROS release.
 It will not always work with all previous releases.
   Sometimes, it may not work at all.

-The current master works with Hydro and Groovy.
-To build for Fuerte, check out the rosbuild branch instead of master.
+The current master works with Hydro.
+To build for Fuerte or Groovy, check out the rosbuild branch instead of master.

 .. _`Open Street Map`: http://openstreetmap.org